pvdz/preval/tests/cases/normalize/expressions/statement/for_let/auto_ident_unary_typeof_simple.md

 ## Todos triggered

-- (todo) objects in isFree check
-- (todo) Support this node type as init in isFree:
+- (todo) do we want to support ObjectExpression as expression statement in free loops?

 ## Globals